ucc23/updt_UCC/add_new_DB.md

 10. Update site's files

-Once all scripts have been applied, follow the final steps in the `UCC public site build` section of the `UCC management` file to update the public ucc.ar site.
+Once all scripts have been applied, follow the final steps in the [UCC public site build](https://github.com/ucc23/updt_UCC#ucc-public-site-build) section to update the public site.